 Frequently Asked Questions

-Q: Who is the coroner?
+Q: What is the position of Coroner?

-Q: Why is the coroner called when death is due to natural causes?
+Q: Why is the Coroner called when death is due to natural causes?

-- Occur in certain types of institutions
+Occurs in certain types of institutions

-Q: Who calls the coroner?
+Q: Who calls the Coroner?

-Q: Why do police investigate?
+Q: Why do police investigate a death?

-Q: How can I obtain information?
+Q: How can I obtain Coroner information?

-Q: How to attain a death certificate?
+Q: How do I obtain a death certificate?

 Q: Is consent required for a medical – legal autopsy?